The sine, cosine and tangent functions

 instead of by the ratio of two lengths.

-In that case, the domain and range of the sin and cos functions is all
+In that case, the domain and range of the sine and cosine functions is all

-complex numbers, and the domain of the tan function is all complex numbers
+complex numbers, and the domain of the tangent function is all complex numbers

 except ±π/2, ±3π/2, ±5π/2, …,